Decompositions of commutative monoid congruences and binomial ideals: Augmentation ideals, kernels, and nils

 \begin{lemma} Fix a binomial ideal $I \subseteq \kk[Q]$ whose congruence $\til_I$ is trivial (every class is a singleton).
 Then $I = 0$ or $I = \<\ttt^\nil\>$ for a nil $\nil \in Q$. \end{lemma} \begin{proof} If $I \neq 0$ then $I$ must be a monomial ideal with a unique monomial, or else the congruence $\til_I$ has a class of size at least~$2$.
 Hence the result follows because a monoid can have at most one nil. \end{proof}

 \begin{defn} If $\nil \in Q$ is a nil, then the \emph{truncated algebra} is $\kk[Q]^- := \kk[Q]/\<\ttt^\nil\>$.
 By convention, if $Q$ has no nil, then we set $\kk[Q]^- := \kk[Q]$. \end{defn}

 \begin{remark} Truncated algebras arise naturally from monoid algebras because of differences in the way quotients of monoids and monoid algebras by ideals are formed.
-To wit, any ideal $F \subseteq Q$ determines the \emph{Rees congruence} $\sim_F$ in which the only non-singleton class consists of the elements in~$F$.
-The morphism from $Q$ to the \emph{Rees factor semigroup} $Q/\til_F$ takes $F$ to a nil element~$\nil$.
-On the other hand, the quotient $\kk[Q] \to \kk[Q]/M_F$ modulo the monomial ideal $M_F = \<\ttt^f \mid f \in F\>$ equals $\kk[Q/\til_F]^-$ rather than $\kk[Q/\til_F]$ itself.
+If $F\subseteq Q$ is a monoid ideal and $\til_F$ its Rees congruence, the quotient $\kk[Q] \to \kk[Q]/M_F$ modulo the monomial ideal $M_F = \<\ttt^f \mid f \in F\>$ equals $\kk[Q/\til_F]^-$ rather than $\kk[Q/\til_F]$ itself.
 We shall see that if $Q$ has a nil, then $\kk[Q]$ and $\kk[Q]^-$ reflect certain aspects of the algebra of~$Q$ to varying degrees of accuracy. \end{remark}

 More generally, if the congruence induced by a (not necessarily unital) binomial ideal~$I$ results in a quotient $Q/\til_I$ that has a nil, then throwing in monomials from the nil class results in an ideal that determines the same congruence.